 Shadowhunters was received with mixed reviews, but had a huge fan base.
 And gay Tumblr went wild about Alec and Magnus.
 And we totally can see why!
-Alec and Magnus are sexy, cute, a beautiful couple, and great role models.
+Alec and Magnus are attractive, cute, a beautiful couple, and great role models.

 The series is a very inclusive, not only for representing the LGBT community, but also other minorities.
 Shawdowhunters won a GLAAD award for Outstanding Drama Series in 2017.

 After three seasons the series stopped, leaving many fans saddened.

 What is it about?
 It’s a supernatural drama series, based on the book series The Mortal Instruments.
 You might have read the books or seen the movie The Mortal Instruments: City of Bones.